 In 1985, the 9-series was brushed aside to make room for the “Master Series”.
 The Tube Screamer actually made two appearances in the Master Series, but under different names.
 The “MSL Metal Screamer” is an identical circuit topography, but with a capacitor changed to lower the corner frequency from 723 to to 413 Hz, giving it a fair amount more bass.
 Additionally, the “STL Super Tube” was the same circuit as the ST-9 Super Tube Screamer except that the variable-frequency boost was cut-and-pasted after the clipping stage instead of before.

 In 1986, the Master Series was discontinued and the “Power Series” was introduced, more commonly referred to as the “10 series”.
 The Tube Screamer was restored to Ibanez’s lineup as the TS-10.
-The circuit was revised slightly and a number of additional parts were added, but mostly related to switching stability and nothing that should affect the tone.
-If you’re building a true-bypass version, the TS-10 doesn’t have anything new to bring to the table except a 220 ohm resistor in series with the clipping op-amp’s input that doesn’t affect the tone.
+The circuit was revised slightly and a number of additional parts were added, but mostly related to switching stability.
+If you’re building a true-bypass version, the TS-10 doesn’t have anything new to bring to the table except a 220 ohm resistor in series with the clipping op-amp’s input that has no impact on the tone.